uptick/pymyob/README.md

 ```

 Cache `cred.state` somewhere.
 You'll use this to rebuild the `PartnerCredentials` instance later.
+This object includes a datetime object, so if your cache does not serialise datetime objects, you'll need to find an alternative, such as pickling and saving to a binary database column.

 Redirect the user to `cred.url`.
 There, they will need to log in to MYOB and authorise partnership with your app<sup id="a1">[1](#f1)</sup>.
 Once they do, they'll be redirected to the Redirect Uri you supplied.

 At the url they're redirected to, rebuild the `PartnerCredentials` then pick the verifier out of the request and use it to verify the credentials.